 Phoneblok’s concept might never be translated into feasible reality anytime soon, at least not with current economic and technological restraints.
 Yet despite its shortcomings as a concept project, Phoneblok’s message continues to reverberate among mobile users.
 Its essence will continue to echo in every area of modern living that needs to undergo radical transformation in order to adapt to new environmental and global conditions.
 It may be green transport breakthroughs – electric cars replacing fossil-fueled ones.
 It may be manufacturing – 3D and 4D printing instead of mass production.
 These sustainability developments and Phoneblok’s message are the same: active involvement in the way our choices not only impact our environment but shape our lives as well.

 What do you think of the Phoneblok?
 Is it too good to be true or is it the (near) future of smartphones?
-Share your thoughts in the comments below or join the conversation at The Environmental Blog Forum.
+Share your thoughts in the comments below.